iemad01/lab1/README.md

 Index.html page is the main HTML page for the website.
 Index.css is an external css page for Index.html.

+---TODO---
+Austin - Add section under video for explanation of website (divided into grid columns).
+Use fontawesome library for icons.

----CHANGES--- Austin
+---CHANGES---
-8/31/2018 - Started adding bootstrap to the website.
+8/31/2018: Austin - Started adding bootstrap to the website.
 Used a jumbotron for homepage to draw attention.
 Old HTML and CSS is still in the files.

-TODO - Find background video, finish site header, add section under jumbotron for explanation of website (divided into grid columns).
-Use fontawesome library for icons.
+9/2/2018: Austin - Made background a video, can change if we find a better one, background should default to an image on mobile.
+Made template header, has buttons for links to different parts of the website.